-Season of Sharing is a partnership between the Herald-Tribune Media Group and the Community Foundation of Sarasota County that inspires the caring community to donate to help families in Florida’s Charlotte, DeSoto, Manatee, and Sarasota counties who are on the verge of homelessness.
-Season of Sharing provides individuals and families with the critical assistance they need to get back on their feet and stay in their homes, covering emergency expenses like medical bills, rent, child care, and transportation.
+Season of Sharing is a time-tested and trusted resource that inspires the caring community to donate to help families in Florida’s Sarasota, Manatee, Charlotte, and DeSoto counties regain their stability following a crisis.
+Powered by a partnership between the Herald-Tribune Media Group and the Community Foundation of Sarasota County, Season of Sharing provides individuals and families with the critical assistance they need to get back on their feet, covering emergency expenses like medical bills, rent, child care, and transportation.
 Each year, The Patterson Foundation provides unique matching opportunities to spur further displays of generosity from community donors throughout Season of Sharing by strengthening the impact of their gifts.

-The Suncoast Campaign for Grade-Level Reading is a four-county effort in Florida’s Sarasota, Manatee, Charlotte, and DeSoto counties to help all children, especially those from low-income families, succeed in school and life by ensuring they read on grade level by the end of third grade.
+The Suncoast Campaign for Grade-Level Reading is a four-county effort in Charlotte, DeSoto, Manatee, and Sarasota counties to help children from birth through 3rd grade, especially those from asset-limited families, succeed in life by ensuring they read on grade level.
 Part of a nationwide movement, the region is focused on addressing the most common issues and obstacles that impact a child’s ability to read through five solutions areas: school readiness, attendance, summer learning, family engagement, and health determinants.

 Fifty-three acres of bayfront in Sarasota, Florida, are designated for legacy development.
 The Patterson Foundation initially supported the work of this multi-sector community strengthening effort by providing expertise to the team of volunteers who developed the framework to create the Sarasota Bayfront Planning Organization.
 Following the positive response from Sarasota City Commissioners in 2016, The Patterson Foundation expanded its support by providing catalytic funding and consulting support benefiting the planning organization’s formation and work.
 With its continuing interest in helping the community achieve its aspirations through The Bay, the foundation has engaged a consultant to provide strategic expertise to the master-planning process.